stride3d/stride-docs/en/manual/graphics/low-level-api/textures-and-render-textures.md

 ```

 >[!Note]
->Don't forget the flag @'SiliconStudio.Xenko.Graphics.TextureFlags.RenderTarget' to enable the render target behavior.
+>Don't forget the flag @'Xenko.Graphics.TextureFlags.RenderTarget' to enable the render target behavior.
 >
 >Make sure the PixelFormat is correct, especially for the depth buffer.
 Be careful of the available formats on the target platform.